briannemcgrath/applied-statistics/README.md

 ### Tasks:

-- Task One: Permutations and Combinations - Lady Tasting Tea Experiment
+- Task One: Permutations and Combinations - Lady Tasting Tea Experiment.
+This task calculates the probabilities associated with a modified version of the Lady Tasting Tea experiment.

 ## References: